Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Unlicensed spectrum overview

 \subsubsection{Regulations}

 Currently, numerous countries adopt the US approach by designating these bands for unlicensed use.
-Notable examples include Canada, New Zealand, Singapore, and South Africa \cite{TVWSOVERVIEW2014}.
-The summary of regulations are provided in Table \ref{tab:tvws_regulations}.
+Examples include Canada, New Zealand, Singapore, and South Africa \cite{TVWSOVERVIEW2014}.
+A summary of the relevant regulations is presented in Table \ref{tab:tvws_regulations}.

-The FCC's regulations governing TVWS devices are detailed in Chapter 1, Subchapter A, Part 15, Subpart H \cite{FCCTVWS}.
-These rules categorize devices into several categories: fixed, mobile, portable (mode 1 and mode 2), and sensing.
-Each category is subject to distinct regulations regarding transmit power, permissible frequencies, and database access requirements.
-For example, fixed and Mode 2 devices, while operating in a \ac{BS} role, should have access to the WSDB.
-Mode 1 devices cannot act as BS and do not require a WSDB connection.
-The sensing category refers to devices permitted to employ spectrum sensing for accessing the spectrum.
-Recent discussions by the FCC on TVWS \cite{NBWSDFCC} have introduced a new category of devices called narrowband, which operate within a bandwidth of no more than 100 kHz.
-These devices are required to have a 1 percent duty cycle, which equates to 36 seconds of operation per hour.
-Furthermore, they must adhere to a channelization plan that allocates each 5.5 MHz segment to 55 narrowband carriers, maintaining a separation of 6 MHz between each channel.
-These devices are clearly intended to use in IoT scenarios.
+The \ac{FCC} regulations for \ac{TVWS} devices are specified in Chapter 1, Subchapter A, Part 15, Subpart H \cite{FCCTVWS}.
+These rules classify devices into four main categories: fixed, mobile, portable (Mode 1 and Mode 2), and sensing.
+Each category is subject to specific limits on transmit power, allowable frequencies, and database access requirements.
+For instance, fixed and Mode 2 devices, when operating in a \ac{BS} role, must connect to the \ac{WSDB}, whereas Mode 1 devices cannot function as a \ac{BS} and do not require \ac{WSDB} access.
+The sensing category applies to devices that use spectrum sensing to access the spectrum.
+In recent discussions, the \ac{FCC} has also introduced a new category of narrowband devices \cite{NBWSDFCC}.
+These operate at a maximum bandwidth of 100 kHz and are limited to a 1 percent duty cycle, equivalent to 36 seconds of transmission per hour.
+They must also follow a channelization scheme that divides each 5.5 MHz block into 55 narrowband carriers, with 6 MHz spacing between channels.
+Such devices are primarily intended for \ac{IoT} applications.

-The use of the 470 – 614 MHz frequency band (channels 14 – 37) is approved for both fixed and portable devices.
-However, only mobile devices and fixed devices communicating with other fixed or mobile devices are allowed to operate on the 54 – 77 MHz (channels 2 – 4), 76 – 88 MHz (channels 5 and 6), and 174 – 216 MHz (channels 7 – 13) bands.
-The 617 – 699 MHz range is generally a licensed band, but devices can utilize it in the absence of licensed devices.
-Notably, narrowband and mobile devices are restricted to operating below 602 MHz.
+The frequency range of 470–614 MHz (channels 14–37) is authorized for both fixed and portable devices.
+In contrast, only mobile devices and fixed devices communicating with other fixed or mobile devices are permitted to operate within the 54–72 MHz (channels 2–4), 76–88 MHz (channels 5–6), and 174–216 MHz (channels 7–13) bands.
+The 617–699 MHz range is generally reserved for licensed use, although it may be accessed opportunistically when no licensed devices are present.
+It is also important to note that narrowband and mobile devices are restricted to operation below 602 MHz.

-The Canadian TVWS regulations \cite{CANADATVWS} largely mirror those of the U.S., with some distinctions, such as the different access requirements and time of validity, and the absence of a sensing device category.
+The Canadian TVWS regulations \cite{CANADATVWS} largely mirror those of the US, with some distinctions, such as different access requirements and the time of validity, as well as the absence of a sensing device category.

 In Singapore, the TVWS requirements are outlined in the Telecommunication Standards Advisory Committee Technical Specification \cite{SINGAPORETVWS}.
 This framework categorizes devices into three types: fixed, mode 2, and mode 1.
 The first two categories can function as master devices and must have geolocation capabilities, whereas mode 1 devices operate without such capabilities.